 - provide acceptable evidence of vaccination to the school;

 - a representative school nurse or school administrator shall review the immunization status of a provisionally enrolled student every 30 days to ensure continued compliance, and

-- if, at the end of the 30-day period, have not received a subsequent dose of vaccine, and not in compliance, the school may exclude students from school attendance until the required dose is administered and proof of immunization has been provided to the school.
+- if at the end of the 30-day period, have not received a subsequent dose of vaccine, and are not in compliance, the school may exclude students from school attendance until the required dose is administered and proof of immunization has been provided to the school.

 Beginning January 1, 2020, personal/philosophical/religious exemptions may not be used to exempt a student from any of the vaccines required by the State of Washington for admission and attendance in Archdiocese of Seattle Catholic schools.